 Meet the Maker

-Tell us a little about your background as a designer!
+Tell us a little about your partnership and background.

 Where do you look for inspiration when starting a new project?

-What makes felt a good fit for these masks in a way that other materials simply wouldn’t?
+What makes felt a good fit for your work?

-When you approach a new project, where do you start? (sketching, working directly with the material, digital rendering, etc)
+When you approach a new design, where do you start? (i.e. sketching, working directly with the material, digital rendering, etc)

 What does a typical day in your studio look like?

-What projects are you working on that have you excited for the year ahead?
-Can you share any sneak peeks of what’s to come?
+What are you currently working on/what are you excited about in the coming year?
+Can you share any sneak peeks of upcoming projects?

 LEARN MORE >